mlr-org/mlr3website/README.md

 1. Run `rmarkdown::render_site(encoding = 'UTF-8')` to render the website.
 The website is created within the `docs/` directory.
 Open `index.html` to check your post.
-1. Open a pull request and commit all changed files.
+1. Open a pull request and commit the subdirectory including all files.
 Merged posts are published via GitHub Pages.

 ## How to add a new gallery post